-For your agency: projected costs, savings, fees or revenues resulting from the regulatory change, including:

-- a) fund source / fund detail; - b) delineation of one-time versus on-going expenditures; and - c) whether any costs or revenue loss can be absorbed within existing resources

-Administration of the RMW program is an existing program for the Department.
+Impact on State Agencies For your agency: projected costs, savings, fees or revenues resulting from the regulatory change, including: a) fund source / fund detail; b) delineation of one-time versus on-going expenditures; and c) whether any costs or revenue loss can be absorbed within existing resources Administration of the RMW program is an existing program for the Department.
 The permitting, compliance and enforcement programs for RMW are ongoing.
 However, the Department may benefit from increased efficiencies and understanding of the regulated community.
 These types of cost saving are unpredictable at this time.
 The requirement for all fourteen RMW transfer stations and treatment facilities to submit new permit applications will have a one-time staff time cost of about 12 hours per permit application.

-For other state agencies: projected costs, savings, fees or revenues resulting from the regulatory change, including a delineation of onetime versus on-going expenditures. treatment facilities, four are located at state public universities; one at a VDACS lab; and two at state university hospitals (see Attachment A).
+For other state agencies : projected costs, savings, fees or revenues resulting from the regulatory change, including a delineation of one-time versus on-going expenditures.
 The regulation includes additional requirements subject to the fourteen permitted RMW treatment facilities and transfer stations.
-Of the RMW

-The new requirements for these facilities include:

-- Installation of a fixed radiation detector1, if applicable and not already in place voluntarily - Potential retrofits2 for facilities using cart tippers, slides, or conveyors to ensure that movement of RMW is controlled to maintain the integrity of the RMW packaging (i.e. to avoid damage to packaging that could cause releases of RMW) - New validation requirements prior to operation, with criteria for when repeat validation is to occur (at least once every five years) to ensure treatment units are operating effectively - Enhanced periodic challenge testing3 requirements to prevent false positive readings and ensure effective treatment by achieving a 6 log 10 or greater reduction of the most appropriate biological indicator. - Periodic self-inspection requirement4 is also proposed for RMW treatment facilities.
+Of the RMW treatment facilities, four are located at state public universities; one at a VDACS lab; and two at state university hospitals (see Attachment A).
+The new requirements for these facilities include: Installation of a fixed radiation detector, if applicable and not already in place voluntarily Potential retrofits for facilities using cart tippers, slides, or conveyors to ensure that movement of RMW is controlled to maintain the integrity of the RMW packaging (i.e. to avoid damage to packaging that could cause releases of RMW) New validation requirements prior to operation, with criteria for when repeat validation is to occur (at least once every five years) to ensure treatment units are operating effectively Enhanced periodic challenge testing requirements to prevent false positive readings and ensure effective treatment by achieving a 6 log 10 or greater reduction of the most appropriate biological indicator.
+Periodic self-inspection requirement is also proposed for RMW treatment facilities.
 Note, several state agencies with permitted RMW treatment facilities already have radiation detectors in place and have previously participated in validation testing similar to the proposed protocols and/or are voluntarily participating in enhanced challenge testing.
 Additionally, the regulation allows captive regulated medical waste management facilities to demonstrate that a radiation detector is not required if the facility can certify that there is no potential for generation or management of radioactive materials or wastes onsite.
+For all agencies: Benefits the regulatory change is designed to produce.
+Changes to the regulation are intended to benefit RMW generators by streamlining and reorganizing the regulation for ease of use and better understanding of requirements (see other entities impacts/benefits for list of generator changes).
+Recodification of the regulation, consolidation of generator and management facility regulatory requirements, and updating requirements to current industry standards will greatly benefit program staff and regulated entities.
+To off-set potential cost increases, RMW treatment facilities at state facilities/agencies may also benefit from cost-savings associated with the following regulatory changes:

-1 Radiation detectors cost anywhere from \$6,000 to \$8,000 for fixed devices depending on the configuration (floor mounted or door mounted).
+&lt;sup>1 Radiation detectors cost anywhere from \$6,000 to \$8,000 for fixed devices depending on the configuration (floor mounted or door mounted).
 A sequestration cage to temporarily store low-level radioactive waste for decay may cost up to \$500.
 A number of permitted facilities (including at least 2 state university hospitals) have already installed fixed radiation detectors.

-2 Based on our survey of treatment facilities, modifications to existing cart tippers, if needed, may cost anywhere from a nominal maintenance charge (to adjust hydraulic pressure) up to \$2000 (to install a non-porous barrier).
+$^2$ Based on our survey of treatment facilities, modifications to existing cart tippers, if needed, may cost anywhere from a nominal maintenance charge (to adjust hydraulic pressure) up to \$2000 (to install a non-porous barrier).